 Foal hooves begin to harden almost immediately after birth.
 The soft eponychium layer wears off as the foal starts moving around.

-The hooves will start to toughen up within a few hours to a couple of days.
 By the end of the first week, they’re typically much harder and more like what you’d expect from a horse hoof.

 So, it’s a quick transition from those soft, squishy coverings to sturdy, ready-to-roam hooves.